 One of the main phytochemicals in kratom is the alkaloid mitragymine.
 This is a psychoactive ingredient that interacts with the opioid receptors in the brain, working in a similar way to drugs like morphine, heroin and opium.

 Small doses (1–5g) are used in recreational circumstances, with a similar effect on social engagement as cocaine — users feel confident and energetic, often reporting that they have a feeling of empathy and sometimes euphoria.
-Larger doses (5–15g) are associated with strong pain relief and sedative effects, with some people finding that they are completely relaxed.
-Whether chewed or brewed with tea, kratom begins to work in five to ten minutes, and the effects can last between two and five hours.
+Larger doses (5–15g) are associated with strong pain relief and sedative effects, with some people finding they’re completely relaxed.
+Whether chewed or brewed with tea, kratom begins to work in 5 to 10 minutes, and the effects can last between 2 and 5 hours.

 In the United States, kratom users are usually self-medicating with preparations of varying strengths for different things.
-A number of users administer kratom to help them when they are experiencing withdrawal from heroin or other opioid addictions.
-The sedative, euphoric and pain-relieving attributes of the plant are similar to other opioids, and for kratom users, the idea that this substance is natural and plant-based can make them think it is a safer option to take.
+A number of users administer kratom to help them when they’re experiencing withdrawal from heroin or other opioid addictions.
+The sedative, euphoric and pain-relieving attributes of the plant are similar to other opioids, and for kratom users, the idea that this substance is natural and plant-based can make them think it’s a safer option to take.

-However, the limited research conducted into kratom does not support the idea that it is safe.
+However, the limited research conducted into kratom doesn’t support the idea that it’s safe.
 The DEA lists it as a Drug and Chemical of Concern, and many scientists label it a novel psychoactive substance.

 Side Effects of Kratom